tienfeek/chute-tutorials/Android/Image Loader Tutorial/README.md

 			}
 </code></pre>

-If image from URL is chosen, the URL is placed as first argument in the displayImage() method.
+If image from URL is chosen, the URL is placed as first argument in the <code>displayImage(String url, ImageView imageView)</code> method.
 <pre><code>
 loader.displayImage("http://www.sun-protection-and-you.com/images/sun-stroke.jpg", imageView);
 </code></pre>

-If image from Chute URL is chosen, the Chute URL is placed as first argument in the displayImage() method.
+If image from Chute URL is chosen, the Chute URL is placed as first argument in the <code>displayImage(String url, ImageView imageView)</code> method.
 <pre><code>
 loader.displayImage("http://sharedroll.com/hwcybf", imageView);
 </code></pre>